Drupal 9 will be released June 3, 2020

-- Upgrade status on the web UI or with drush: to identify most required code changes
+- Upgrade status (web user interface) and/or drupal-check (command line tool): to identify most required code changes

-- Drupal-rector or Upgrade rector: to automatically fix some required code changes (manual review still needed)
+- Drupal-rector: to automatically fix some required code changes (manual review still needed)

 - DrupalCI testing adjustments: to run automated tests against Drupal 9 and/or Drupal 8 with deprecation failures

-Read more about Upgrade Status DrupalCI testing, Drupal-rector and Upgrade Rector.
+Read more about Upgrade Status, drupal-check, DrupalCI testing and Drupal-Rector.
 There are also specific suggestions for drupal.org maintainers about branching and which deprecated APIs to follow when.

 Step by step guide:

-- Have a local environment set up with Drupal 8 and upgrade_status.
-Also add drupal-rector or upgrade_rector to fix most issues automatically.
+- Have a local environment set up with Drupal 8 and at least one of the upgrade_status, drupal-check or drupal-rector tools.

 - Either take your own drupal.org projects or look for projects with a Drupal 9 plan linked from their project page (which helps you contribute to the right outstanding tasks in a way that the maintainer can work with).
 If neither works out, look for issues tagged "Drupal 9 compatibility" in projects you are interested to help with.

-- Use the tool you have from step 1 to identify and automatically fix or manually fix deprecated API use.
-Drupal-rector generated patches are available here as well.
+- Use the tool you have from step 1 to identify and manually fix or automatically fix deprecated API use.

 - Submit the suggested fix to the drupal.org project (if the issue did not exist yet, submit as a new issue and cross-reference under the Drupal 9 plan issue of the project).